-Transloading gives you the best of both worlds, combining economical rail transport with the flexibility of over-the-road trucking.
-In other words, your freight is transferred between truck and train along its journey from origin to destination.
+When a provider transloads products, freight is transferred between trucks and trains.
 For example, a forklift may transfer palletized goods from a truck to a rail car, or a crane may lift heavy products, like steel beams, off a rail car and place them on a flatbed truck.
 Simply put, whatever you’re shipping, products are unloaded from trucks onto trains or vice versa.
+Transloading gives shippers the best of both worlds: economical rail transport and flexible over-the-road trucking.

 Depending on whether your origin or destination has rail service, transloading can happen a few different ways, but here’s a basic example: